 Here’s a thought for you.
 Car covers make wonderful gifts, and not just for the holiday season, either.
 Trust me on this one, ladies, if the man in your life drives a Porsche 911, Panamera, Boxster, Cayman, or even one of the awesome Cayenne SUVs, he’ll do cartwheels over a custom-fit cover for his pride and joy.
 I know, because I received a 911 car cover as a gift well over a decade ago and I still have it today!
 Save the sweaters and ties for stocking stuffers.
 What a car guy wants is a gift that acknowledges his love of cars.

 Here’s an important tip.
 If you’re shopping for a holiday gift, Father’s Day present, or even a thoughtful Birthday gift, you’ll need to figure out exactly how he uses and parks his Porsche.
 For instance, if he wipes it down every day after driving it and puts it safely in the garage, then he’s an indoor car cover guy gutepotenz.de.
 Don’t forget that storage space in a sports car is also a consideration.
 If he does not have a garage, a bulky outdoor cover could be an issue for him.
-If he really does need an outdoor use cover, choose one of the lighter fabrics made for indoor and outdoor use.
+If he really does need an outdoor use cover, choose one of the lighter fabrics made for indoor and outdoor use, if he doesn’t have a garage you might want to look into different garage construction companies, or the likes of these prefab garages KY, for instance.
 Oh, and don’t forget some of the little extras, like a locking cable.
 More than just a thoughtful touch, a locking cable prevents theft of both the cover and the car.
 We both know that he’ll sleep much better knowing his car is tightly under wraps.